PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 **JASON:** The separation problem.
 Decision-makers who don't face the consequences of their decisions.

 **WARREN:** Institutional capture.
-Bureaucracies that optimize for their own survival instead of their stated purpose.
+Bureaucracies that optimise for their own survival instead of their stated purpose.

 **MARIA:** Innovation death.
 When success leads to risk aversion and technological stagnation.